 You don’t see the CHIC logo on my web site either.
 Again, I take the health of my dogs very seriously and I applaud the efforts of all who work to improve the health of our breed.
 Health screening is expensive and a breeder can spend hundreds of dollars on health screening and genetic testing.
 To register those results in databases adds an additional fee per test and to earn the CHIC logo, an additional fee must be paid.
 When I test my dogs, I learn what I need to know to make sound breeding decisions, I receive certificates showing the results of the testing, and I am happy to share the results of that testing with anyone who asks.

 A few years ago the AKC introduced the Grand Champion title.
 It was around the time that I was battling cancer and had to put breeding and showing on hold for a few years.
 To be honest, while I have a general idea how the title is earned, I couldn’t accurately explain it to you without referring to the AKC site.
 Essentially, after earning the initial Champion (CH.) title, the dog continues to be shown, defeating more dogs, earning more points.
 Showing is expensive; assume $30 per dog every day that a dog is shown.
 On top of that, an owner-handled dog will have travel expenses (gas, hotel, meals) and professionally handled dogs have handling fees.
 And then there’s advertising.
 And grooming products.
 And equipment.
 It all adds up….quickly!
 But…those titles, those wins, don’t change the dog.
-They don’t give a dog a longer muzzle, greater reach, more coat, a stronger topline, etc. None of my dogs has earned a GCH and I will not make a point of pursuing a GCH for any of my dogs.
+They don’t give a dog a longer muzzle, greater reach, more coat, a stronger topline, etc, and I will not make a point of pursuing a GCH for my dogs.

 I’ve mentioned the cost of what I do several times now.
 Breeding dogs, done right and for the right reasons, is an expensive hobby, not a business.
 My battle with non-Hodgkins Lymphoma was devastating to me not just physically but personally and financially as well.
 In 2015 I was able to return to breeding but it is with very careful thought that I make each decision to breed or show my dogs.
 A good breeder simply hopes to break even and improve her bloodline with each generation and that is the thing that I enjoy most about what I do.
 Showing dogs gives a breeder a chance to exhibit the best of her breeding program and perhaps earn titles validating the quality of her dogs.
 For me, though, the person that I need to please is not a judge but me.
 There is no greater critic than myself…